Autodesk/orion-ui/DEVELOPING.md

 2. In the repo directory, run `npm i` command to install the required npm packages.
 4. Run `npm run build` - to build all packages appropriately and put them in their respective `lib` directories
-5. Run `lerna bootstrap` to cross-link and install dependencies for each package.
+5. Run `npm run bootstrap` to cross-link and install dependencies for each package.

 ### Build & Test